Skip to main content

 The Deeper Truth

-Your champion selection isn’t just about winning games—it’s about expressing something fundamental about yourself.
+Your champion selection isn’t just about winning games.
+It’s about expressing something real about yourself.
 The HEXACO model gives us language for what players have intuited for years: mains mean something.

 But there’s a limitation to self-analysis.
 We often see ourselves through biased lenses.
 We might believe we’re strategic Viktor players when we’re actually impulsive in ways we don’t recognize.